ivh/tmy.se/content/brew-update.md

 Finally, we also gave in to the trend and made an India Pale Ale, first time dry-hopping from day 8 to 12.
 I bottled it today (see picture above, together with #11) and it will stay at room-temperature for a little less than two weeks, as usual.
-Report on how it tuned out will follow.
+Report on how it turned out will follow.

 The next two batches are most likely to be a dark Lager (Münchner Dunkles) and a proper re-creation of the #8 Weißbier.
 This time with yeast starters to have